georgewelly/nani/README.md

 ## Extensions
 * "Not affiliated by Nintendo or Gamefreak" disclamer
 * Arrow keys and enter to select on autocomplete.
+* Style the pages so it looks good
+* Google ads
 * Hints for the Pokemon (Pokemon type, which generation it's in etc)
 * History of guesses and database
 * Hosting images properly for free (using the Backblaze B2 and Cloudflare method https://jross.me/free-personal-image-hosting-with-backblaze-b2-and-cloudflare-workers/)